blackpanther2709/Database-Project/README.md

 Blood Bank Database using Tkinter and MySQL

 The main objective of this project is to bridge the gap between Hospitals and Blood Banks.
-A stand-alone database used to access information about:
+A stand-alone database application used to access information about:
 Hospitals
 Blood Banks
 Active Donors